kelbelss/ethflo-contracts/README.md

-# Crowdfunding Platform
+# EthFlo

-**Crowdfunding smart contracts built with Solidity and Foundry.**
+**EthFlo, derived from the Latin word 'Efflo' meaning 'to blossom', is a crowdfunding platform which embodies the spirit of potential and growth, utilising smart contracts built with Solidity and Foundry.**

 ## About